-This is a two-part report and is the latest release of Onward’s new research programme Repairing our Social Fabric, a cross party review into the state of community in the UK.
+This is the latest release of Onward’s new research programme Repairing our Social Fabric, a cross party review into the state of community in the UK.

-The research consisted of two parts.
-First, an in-depth research project to look at how communities were responding to the crisis, looking at Glasgow, Grimsby, and Barking and Dagenham.
+This in-depth research project looked at how communities were responding to the crisis, particularly Glasgow, Grimsby, and Barking and Dagenham.
 This work involved qualitative research interviews with key civic leaders, including volunteers, local authority staff and charity workers.
-Secondly, Onward convened a series of exploratory sessions with experts and leaders from the civic and community sector to discuss the challenges organisations were facing and potential solutions.

 The report warns of the risk of thousands of local charities and community groups becoming unviable just at the moment when they are needed to support vulnerable and isolated people during lockdown and to bring society together as the immediate crisis abates.
 Charities and groups interviewed for the research reported being “overwhelmed by volunteers” and told how local people had “stepped up, the community dragging it [the response] forward” but that because volunteers had been redirected “to help the wider community… this will have an effect on our finances down the line.”

 Onward published its 15-point plan for a social stimulus to strengthen society in the short, medium and long-term.
 Key recommendations include:

 - Allowing charities to redeploy furloughed front-line workers as time-limited volunteers, with charity directors having to self-declare to the Charity Commission to reduce the risk of charities claiming for non-frontline staff.

 - Following up the initial £750 million grant support for charities with alternative forms of financing to give charities confidence to continue supporting those in need.
 This could include zero-interest charitable loans from HM Treasury, bringing together large endowments to release £2.5 billion in assets early, or reforming tax relief to allow corporations to donate to charities more easily.